Framework Diagram v3

 Causation and implication are formally incompatible

-→ requires: A ∧ ¬B is possible (the state before production)
+→ requires: A ∧ ¬B is possible (structurally — the fact-of-B did not exist before)

 ⇒ requires: A ∧ ¬B is impossible (B must be present whenever A is)